Under Armour (NYSE:UAA) Updates FY21 Earnings Guidance

 Under Armour (NYSE:UAA) issued an update on its FY21 earnings guidance on Tuesday morning.
 The company provided earnings per share guidance of $0.50-0.52 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $0.33.
 The company issued revenue guidance of ~$5.41-5.50 billion, compared to the consensus revenue estimate of $5.34 billion.Under Armour also updated its FY 2021 guidance to $0.500-$0.520 EPS.

-Under Armour (NYSE:UAA) last posted its quarterly earnings results on Monday, May 3rd.
-The company reported $0.16 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $0.04 by $0.12.
-The business had revenue of $1.30 billion during the quarter, compared to analyst estimates of $1.12 billion.
+Under Armour (NYSE:UAA) last issued its quarterly earnings data on Monday, May 3rd.
+The company reported $0.16 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $0.04 by $0.12.
+The firm had revenue of $1.30 billion for the quarter, compared to the consensus estimate of $1.12 billion.
 Under Armour had a net margin of 2.46% and a return on equity of 6.70%.
-The company’s quarterly revenue was up 39.8% on a year-over-year basis.
-During the same period in the previous year, the business posted ($0.34) EPS.
+Under Armour’s quarterly revenue was up 39.8% compared to the same quarter last year.
+During the same period last year, the firm posted ($0.34) EPS.
 On average, equities research analysts forecast that Under Armour will post 0.32 EPS for the current year.

 About Under Armour